Fox bites man, putting Capitol Hill on high alert - NewsBreak

 Fox bites man, putting Capitol Hill on high alert

-WASHINGTON (AP) — Capitol Hill has a fox problem.
-And that’s not the lead-in to a joke.
+Capitol Hill has a fox problem.
+And it's not the lead-in to a joke.

 Rep. Ami Bera, D-Calif., learned firsthand Monday evening while walking to the Capitol for votes.
 Now he's undergoing a series of four rabies shots out of an abundance of caution.